 - 7. Module.
-A module is an assessed unit of learning normally studied, taught and assessed within a semester.
+A module is an assessed unit of learning normally studied, taught and assessed within either a single semester or over two consecutive semesters.
 All students on the same module must be assessed by the same method(s) of assessment unless an alternative is agreed for reasons of practicality (in the case of retrieval) or disability (where reasonable adjustments are required).
 When an assessment is modified for one of these reasons, it must require the student to demonstrate the same set of learning outcomes as the original assessment. - 8.
 Credits.
 A credit value is assigned to each module which indicates the total learning, teaching and assessment time which students will spend in achieving the learning outcomes of the module.
-A standard module taught in one semester is normally 20 credits where each credit represents 10 hours of learning, teaching and assessment.
-Modules should normally be in multiples of 10 credits. - 9.
+See Bishop Grosseteste University's Awards and Credit Framework for more details. - 9.
 Awarding Credits.
 To be awarded credits for a module, a candidate must have passed the assessment for that module.
-Credit for any particular module may be awarded only once. - 10.
+Credit for any particular module may normally be awarded only once. - 10.
 Module Marks.
 The performance of a candidate in meeting the assessment requirements of a module is indicated by a numerical mark recorded on the following scale: